vasilakisfil/Introspected-REST/README.md

 shouldn't even exist and thus **such approach is fundamentaly wrong**.
 By giving so much weight on the documentation but at the same time treating it as something different, separated from the code leads to inconsistencies beteween the actual API and the API description.
-Those tools have been improved so much lately that now allow you to write the documentation and let them generate the basis of your code, depending on your language/framework, which could fix the inconsistencies issues.
+Those tools have been improved so much lately that now allow us to write the documentation and let them generate the basis of our code, depending on our language/framework, which could fix the inconsistencies issues.
 Unfortunatey though, such approach leads to an RPC design instead of a hypermedia-based system.